 They are fairly new in the orthodontic treatment options so not all orthodontists have gained sufficient confidence to fit and manage them.

 The well know brand of aligners called Invisalign falls into the “clear aligner” group and are removable, clear aligners which are custom-fitted with the aim of providing almost discomfort free treatment.
 They are practically invisible and brackets are not necessary.

 They can be removed if necessary but they should be kept in the mouth for at least 22 hours a day to be of any use.
-Your orthodontist may recommend that a new set of aligners is fitted every 2 weeks depending on the progress of the movement of your teeth.
-These please many users because each time a set is replaced you can see the progress of your teeth.
+Your orthodontist may recommend that a new set of aligners is fitted every 2 weeks.
+Depending on the progress of the movement of your teeth.
+This pleases many users because each time a set is replaced you can see the progress of your teeth.

 When you look at that crooked smile and wish you had braces treatment when you were younger, make an appointment with your orthodontist and see what clear braces he or she recommends for you.